 It’s mango, mango, mango time.
-Big, juicy varietals like Tommy, Kent and Haden are in peak season.
+Big, juicy varietals like Honey, Alphonso, Tommy, Kent and Hadden are in peak season.
 Ready to be devoured straight off the skin like an artichoke and into my belly.
 Mango juice dripping down the sides of the mouth, hands getting stickier with every bite—tie your hair back because there’s nothing like the first mango of the summer!

 Every night after dinner my Dad would check on the mangos.
 Touching and smelling each mango for the edible factor.
 Then the stories would begin about dark closets filled from floor to ceiling with mangos, the hours spent by my Grandmothers and Great Aunt’s preserving, pickling and making mango chutney for the rest of the year, and on, and on.

 Out of all the fruits, mangos were the ones that brought nostalgic joy and excitement.
-It was the only fruit my parents bought by the case, and the one we awaited for all year-long that lead to adventures, stories and happy eating!
+It was the only fruit my parents bought by the case, and the one we waited for all year-long that lead to adventures, stories, and happy eating!

 A spicy-salty bite—then a sweet sip or a spicy-salty bite—then a sweet dip.
 Repeat and repeat and repeat.
 Dessert with your meal—the taste of summer.
 Happy, happy, joy, joy!